jomjol/AI-on-the-edge-device-docs/docs/index.md

 - camera and illumination integrated
 - Web surface to administrate and control
 - OTA-Interface to update directly through the web interface
+- Full integration into Homeassistant
+- Support for Influx DB 1
+- MQTT
-- API for easy integration
+- REST API

 ## Idea